Company Page

 This Ethoscore can be used to:

-• Compare Apple’s accountability responses against peers
+• Compare Apple’s documented response patterns against peers

-It should not be interpreted as a moral rating.
+It is not a moral rating.

 Update & Version Information